ecdedios/elected-officials-business-app/README.md

 Some technologies used:

-- tkinter
+- python-dotenv
-- senzing
+- requests
-- openai
+- pandas

 To see the project in action, open and run the notebooks.